scriptingislife/becksteadn.github.io/_posts/2018-05-16-Honeypot-Infrastructure.md

 ## Conclusion

 I'm just getting started with Cowrie and Graylog.
 I hope to automate honeypot setup with Ansible soon and get more valuable analytics from Graylog.

+## Additional Notes

+- Configuration files are located in `/opt/graylog/` for the AMI images.
+- Set up dynamic DNS for the server to be used in honeypot syslog configuration.

 ## Resources